 They tried for a long time to have children of their own..
 I think they had two or three failed IVF attempts and they mutually agreed to stop because the Clomid wasn’t doing my aunt any favours.
-I don’t know every detail because they don’t really discuss it a lot but im sure they’ve had to deal with miscarriage too.
+I don’t know every detail because they don’t really discuss it a lot but I know they’ve had to deal with miscarriage too.

 I was always unsure about adoption.
-Not that I don’t think it’s it’s wonderful, selfless thing to do.. but I just wasn’t sure it was for me.
-Now though, I could see myself warming to the idea.
+Not that I don’t think it’s it’s wonderful thing to do.. but I just wasn’t sure it was for me.
+Now though, I can see myself warming to the idea.
 Don’t get me wrong..
 I want to continue trying naturally for a few more years, but if it came to it.. and it wasn’t happening for us – it’s something I would definitely consider.

 I don’t know if the process is different in America, but here they’ve been able to pick their age group of “0-4”.
 They’ve been scrutinised for a long time – their jobs, their home, their relationship with each other and with other family members.. its been a long draining process for them I think.